 The Meaning Behind The Creation of Adam

-Not only that, many researchers and historians believe that the shape of the drapery and angels surrounding God corresponds to that of a human brain.
-It depicts the hidden meaning in the painting.
+Not only that but many researchers and historians believe that the shape of the drapery and angels surrounding God corresponds to that of a human brain.
+It depicts one of the hidden meanings in the painting.